 Xeriscaping Done Right

-Xeriscaping is a form of gardening that uses drought-tolerant plants and grasses.
-The word stems from the Greek word xeros, which means dry.
-It’s intended to help people produce beautiful home or business landscaping while using less water.
+Xeriscaping is a form of gardening that uses drought-tolerant plants, grasses and different types of rocks and mulch.
+The word stems from the Greek xeros, which means dry.
+Xeriscaping is intended to help people produce a beautiful home or business landscape while using less water.
+Read on to learn more.

 If you’re thinking of xeriscaping your yard, you might first want to take a good look at the property.
 Find out which are the sunniest and which are the darkest parts of your site.
 Record where the sun is shining.
 Do a soil analysis to find out which nutrients are readily available in the soil, as well as the pH and the type of soil.
 These factors all affect which types of plants can thrive on the site.
 Take a look at rainfall patterns as well.
 How many inches or centimeters does the site get per year?